UWCS/parnassius/README.md

       Expected output: `...\.venv\Scripts\python.exe`.
 4. Install dependencies.
     `pip install -r requirements.txt`.
+5. Create the following configuration files (by copying them and configuring their fields) from the included examples:
-5. Copy `config.example.yaml` to `config.yaml` and configure the fields.
+    - `config.example.yaml` to `config.yaml`.
-6. Copy `alembic.example.ini` to `alembic.ini` and configure the fields.
+    - `alembic.example.ini` to `alembic.ini`.
+    - `resources/discord_logging.example.yaml` to `discord_logging.yaml`.
 7. Create a database for Parnassius to run on.
     On postgres:
     - `CREATE USER parnassius WITH PASSWORD 'parnassius';`